Best Places to Go in Montana for Nature, Skiing, City Life & Much More!

 Flathead Lake is located in northwestern Montana, about 70 miles north of Missoula.
 It’s considered one of the most picturesque lakes in Montana, with mountain peaks visible in the distance.
 Around the lake are charming little towns and cherry tree orchards producing famously sweet, delicious cherries.

 A good base for starting your Flathead adventures is either Polson on the south end of the lake or Bigfork on the northeast end.
 There are boat and watersport outfitters located around the lake where you can rent equipment.
-You can also bring your own and use the public dock and boat launch in one Flathead Lake’s state parks.
+You can also bring your own and use the public dock and boat launch in one of the six Flathead Lake State Parks.

 Read More: Guide to the Best Flathead Lake Activities to Do on Your Trip